Scally-H/RedReactor/RR_BatWay/README.md

 :heavy_check_mark:This Red Reactor Battery System Tray Application is an application specifically designed for the Raspberry Pi Wayland Window Manager in Pi Bookwork OS (but it will also run on X11, see below).

+:memo:Please see below for a version that works with Ubuntu 22.04 Desktop GUI!

 ![New RedReactor SystemTray widget for Bookworm Wayland](https://github.com/Scally-H/RedReactor/blob/main/RR_BatWay/RR_BatWay_Pi_%20Bookworm_Wayland.png "RedReactor on Raspbbery Pi Bookworm Wayland")

 <H2> Special Features</H2>